Netis/cloud-probe/README.md

 - **gredump** is used for capturing GRE packet with filter, and save them to pcap file.
 - **gredemo** is a demo app which is used to read packet from a pcap file and send them all to remote NIC.
 This can be only used when built from source code.

+With several extensions(plugin) for different port mirror tunnel protocols, and traffic monitor (See Plugin Section).

 ## Getting Started
 ### Installation